-Nine month academic year stipend of $20,650 ($2,294 per month)*, plus tuition remission.
+Nine month academic year stipend of $22,830*, plus tuition remission.
 Teaching duties amount to approximately 15 hours per week.
 Generally renewable for a second year.
 Summer support may be provided by a Hughes Research Fellowship or by one of our research groups.

 Arthur L. Hughes Fellowships

 These fellowships were named in honor of a distinguished former chairman of the Department of Physics.
 A limited number are awarded annually to first-year graduate students who have demonstrated outstanding academic performance and who show unusual promise as prospective Ph.D. candidates in physics.
-The Hughes Academic Fellowship, $3,000 for the nine-month academic year, is made as a supplement to other basic awards.
-No additional service or obligation is involved.
-The Hughes Fellowship is renewable for one additional year, conditional upon continued demonstration of academic excellence.
 The Hughes Summer Fellowship provides summer employment as a Research Assistant for entering graduate students, either up to two months of the summer prior to the first academic year or during the summer following the student's first year in our graduate program.